 • Guaranteed Fit: Designed specifically for your vehicle’s year, make, and model

-Important Reality: Many of these same glass manufacturers also produce aftermarket glass when they don't hold the OEM contract for a particular vehicle.
-The difference isn't always the manufacturerâ€"it's the specifications, branding, and quality control standards.
+Important Reality: Many of these same glass manufacturers also produce aftermarket glass when they don’t hold the OEM contract for a particular vehicle.
+The difference often isn’t the manufacturer at all; it comes down to specifications, branding, and quality-control standards.

-⚙️ Aftermarket Auto Glass: Quality Options at Competitive Pricing
+Aftermarket Auto Glass: Quality Options at Competitive Pricing

 Aftermarket auto glass comes from two primary sources: major manufacturers who also produce OEM glass (but for different vehicle contracts), and independent manufacturers who specialize in aftermarket production.